The Hottest Commodity in Bulk

 And That’s Just Where it Starts

 These clear ROI-justified benefits form the foundation of the business case for the Bulk sector to finally embrace this new commodity.
 But ultimately, it’s just the beginning.
-In our next post, we’ll explore how Nautilus Labs leverages HFD along with data science and machine learning to help our clients extract maximum value from vessel insights.
+In our next post, we’ll explore how Nautilus Labs leverages high frequency data along with data science and machine learning to help our clients extract maximum value from vessel insights.
 After you’ve laid the foundation of automating data collection and bringing it together in one place, you need to figure out the best ways to drive action around it.
-And that’s where HFD ends up being worth its weight in gold.
+And that’s where high frequency data ends up being worth its weight in gold.

 Nautilus Labs is a technology company focused on advancing the efficiency of maritime transportation.
 We drive positive transformation and sustainability in the shipping industry.
 Nautilus Platform enables owner-operators to easily optimize their business for speed and consumption through a cloud-based analytics platform that provides unified fleet intelligence.
 To learn more, email us at email@example.com.